How Hurricane Dorian is impacting travelers

 Accommodation

-Many hotels in the region have been boarded up and travelers have been evacuated to temporary shelters.
+Many hotels in the hurricane's path have been boarded up and travelers have been evacuated to temporary shelters.

-The IFRC report states that Dorian has damaged as many as 13,000 houses.
-In the first wave of the Bahamas Red Cross response, about 500 local families will receive emergency shelter assistance, supplied with tarpaulins, blankets, kitchen sets, and solar cell phone chargers.
+Marriott International will "continue to monitor the path of Hurricane Dorian, and our hotels in the predicted path have implemented storm preparation protocols," the hotel announced in a statement.

 Chef Jose Andres told CNN that -- before the hurricane hit -- hotel owners in the Bahamas pledged to be part of the hotel relief effort, offering Andres' nonprofit World Central Kitchen the opportunity to use hotel kitchens to serve food to those in need.

-Andres said on September 1 that the nonprofit has not yet been able to confirm whether or not this offer still stands, due to communication issues.
+The Atlantis Bahamas confirmed on Twitter on Tuesday that it's working with Andres, World Central Kitchen and the Bahamas Red Cross to provide relief to residents impacted by Dorian.

-There will likely be further relief needed over the coming week: the American Red Cross says 19 million people live in areas across Florida, Georgia and South Carolina that could be impacted by the storm in the upcoming days.
+There will likely be further relief needed over the coming weeks: the American Red Cross says 19 million people live in areas across Florida, Georgia and South Carolina that could be impacted by the storm.

 Mandatory evacuations have been ordered for some areas of coastal Georgia and South Carolina and communities along the Atlantic coast of Florida, with state government websites outlining shelters available and hurricane policies.

-Those communities include Georgia's Golden Isles, Hilton Head Island, South Carolina, and other popular beach resorts hosting travelers for the Labor Day holiday.
+Those communities include Georgia's Golden Isles, Hilton Head Island, South Carolina, and other popular beach resorts that were hosting travelers over the Labor Day holiday weekend.

-"Some of our Crew remained on the island and their care and safety is our highest priority," said Disney, in an online press statement issued September 1, adding that the island is south of the "more significant weather."
+SeaWorld Orlando and Legoland Florida theme park and water park said they will be closed Tuesday.

-"We are in regular contact with island leadership, who is making sure our Crew is well taken care of in our storm shelter, which is designed for these types of situations and has restrooms, power and is well stocked with food and water,' the company said.
+Disney Cruise Line employees on Castaway Cay, Disney's private island in the Bahamas, spent a few hours in the company's storm shelter on Monday as tropical storm strength winds swept through the island.

-"Our thoughts are with the people in areas of The Bahamas that are being impacted by this storm and we stand ready to contribute to recovery efforts."
+"Our Crew has returned to their living quarters," the company said in a Monday statement.
+"Our thoughts continue to be with the people in areas of The Bahamas that are being impacted by this storm and we stand ready to contribute to recovery efforts."

 Related Content